AayushiMohan/AI-_Intrusion_Detecting_System/README.md

 This project is an AI-based Intrusion Detection Systemthat uses an LSTM (Long Short-Term Memory) neural network to detect malicious network traffic.

+## Research Background
+This project was developed as part of a research study focused on improving intrusion detection systems using deep learning techniques.
+Traditional IDS models often suffer from high false positive rates and struggle to detect modern attack patterns.

+To address this, an LSTM-based deep learning model was designed to analyze sequential network traffic data and identify anomalies more effectively.
+The model was trained and evaluated on the NSL-KDD dataset using metrics such as accuracy, precision, recall, and F1-score.

+The results demonstrated improved detection performance and reduced false positives compared to traditional machine learning approaches.

 2) Features
 - Detects normal vs attack traffic
 - Uses deep learning (LSTM)